psycho-70/weatherapp/README.md

 - **Blog:** Read blog posts related to weather and environmental topics.
 - **Authentication:** Log in with Google or GitHub using Firebase Authentication.
 - **Responsive Design:** The app is fully responsive and works seamlessly on all devices.
+- **Dark Mode:** Toggle between light and dark mode for a comfortable viewing experience.

 ## Technologies Used